-There are four main categories of support -

-- (i) Focus on learning in the curriulum - (ii) Focus on families and support in the community - (iii) Enrichment beyond the curriulum - (iv) Focus on social, emotional wellbeing and behaviour
+- There are four main categories of support (i) Focus on learning in the curriulum - Focus on families and support in the community - Enrichment beyond the curriulum - Focus on social, emotional wellbeing and behaviour (iv)

 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead and review schedule Budgeted Cost For parents and carers to have a voice in the spending of PPG fund - to select how part of the fund is used in order to impact on their child/ren.
 Children are given enrichment activities across the school to develop their oral, social/emotional and Each PPG family is provided with a £150 voucher (or a proportion of it in year 6 and for service families).
-Provides parents and carers with a 'voice' in the allocation of funds to impact where they feel it is best used.
-This might support the costs of new uniform, school trips, music lessons, books The parent/carer is provided with a voucher which is used each time an item is provided.
+Provides parents and carers with a 'voice' in the allocation of funds to enrich their child's school experience.
+This might support the costs of school trips, music lessons, clubs and books.
+Whilst a proportion of this can be used for school uniform, we recommend that £100+ is put towards additional opportunities.
+The parent/carer is provided with a voucher which is used each time an item is provided.
 The HT meets with parents, as required, to support the full use of the voucher and consider any additional funding support.
 A reminder is sent out in January to ensure that families maximize the use of their voucher to positively impact on their child.
-Head Voucher is renewed each April in line with the financial year £4500 voucher cost plus £1000 for costs over and above voucher system (including work from a specialist counsellor) For additional funds to be available at the discretion of the Head, to fund/part fund enrichment activities, counselling type sessions and school needs.
+Head Voucher is renewed each April in line with the financial year £4500 voucher cost plus £1000 for costs over and above voucher system (including work from a specialist counsellor) language skills.
+For additional funds to be available at the discretion of the Head, to fund/part fund enrichment activities, counselling type sessions and school needs.
 Additional funding is allocated for use as required for 1:1 support, a trained counsellor, after school clubs and trips, in addition to free access to Wrap Club.
 Understanding the individual children well, there will be opportunities that arise throughout the year that we feel are in the best interest of the child to attend.
-These might support morning transition into school, individual progress, develop self-esteem, building upon previous skills and strengths and developing new friendships.
-Teachers, LSAs, SENCo, Learning Mentor, Intervention Support and admin, to coordinate provision with HT so that additional opportunities are bespoke.
+These might support morning Teachers, LSAs, SENCo, Learning Mentor, Intervention Support and admin, to coordinate provision with HT so that additional opportunities are bespoke.
 A trained counsellor will plan sessions with one family this year as a trial for future work.
 All staff Reviewed throughout the year TOTAL : £5500 Development of clear speech and language.
 Continue with the Speech and language support programme across the school (as required) Several children come into foundation and KSI with speech and language skills that require support.
 These children need a focus programme to make accelerated progress in this area and in turn, make good progress in all areas of the curriculum.
 Speech and language therapist employed and use of LSA time to support during I to I focussed sessions.
 Mrs Mildren Annual review TOTAL: £12000